 Zhenghao Yin, first author of the publication, added: "This implies that existing quantum computers can show good performances without necessarily going beyond the state-of-the-art technology."
-Another interesting aspect of the new research is that photonic platforms can consume less energy with respect to standard computers.

-"This could prove crucial in the future, given that machine learning algorithms are becoming infeasible, due to the too high energy demands," emphasises coauthor Iris Agresti.
+"This could prove crucial in the future. given that machine learning algorithms are becoming infeasible, due to the too high energy demands," emphasises coauthor Iris Agresti.